 You’ve probably heard fantastic things about the well-liked website platform known as “the genuine WordPress,” or WordPress.org.

-WordPress.org is open-source software that anybody may use at no cost.
-All you require is site hosting and a domain name.
+While WordPress.org provides free web development software, including free plugins, you still require site hosting and a domain name.
 Because of this, it is also known as self-hosted WordPress.